-Essex Music Services – part of Essex County Council – is the lead partner in Essex Music Education Hub which is supported by funding from the Department for Education which comes to us via Arts Council England.
+Essex Music Service – part of Essex County Council – is the lead partner in Essex Music Education Hub which is supported by funding from the Department for Education which comes to us via Arts Council England.

 Along with partner organisations that make up the Hub, we offer a range of musical services, projects and opportunities throughout Essex schools and within the community.

 Essex Music Education Hub aims to provide high-quality, diverse, sustainable music education opportunities for all children and young people.
 We strive to ensure that opportunities are available regardless of a child/young person’s background or circumstances and that those reaping the benefits represent the varied demographic of the county we serve.
 Our services will be broad, inclusive and enjoyable yet challenging.
 A music education should foster lifelong skills and a passion for music within children and young people, as well as helping to raise ambitions and standards in other educational areas and develop expressive and inter-personal skills.

 We believe that a broad, diverse and innovative musical offer gives children and young people the greatest opportunity to find a pathway through music education which is right for them.
 We maintain that a connected music education offering is crucial to support progression routes and strong outcomes and therefore we deliver or support a range of high-quality music education offerings.
 We want to create an interface between so-called formal, non-formal, and informal approaches to learning.
 We passionately believe in our ability to create dialogue, interactions and activity between classroom/curriculum music educations; digital learning, instrumental or vocal tuition; community music activity and more.
 Our responsibility is not just to deliver work, but also to connect the music education and cultural landscape across Essex and beyond, and that’s why partnership working is so crucial.

 We will continue to engage increasing numbers of LA schools, academies, Free Schools, parents and children and young people in dynamic and positive ways.